Daily Life During COVID-19 Frequently Asked Questions

 For CDC advice for evaluating the risks of various activities, click here.

-To reduce the impact on healthcare services and resources and to help protect your health, get a flu shot and a COVID-19 vaccine when you are eligible.
+To reduce the impact on healthcare services and resources and to help protect your health, get a COVID-19 vaccine.
 For more information, see the Vaccine FAQs.

 When should I wear a mask?

 The NH DHHS continues to urge the use of Non-Pharmaceutical Interventions (NPIs) – masks, distancing and hand hygiene -- to control the spread of COVID-19.
 The NH Universal Guidelines allow businesses, organizations and event organizers to require face masks.